time-killer-games/GMAppImager/README.md

 On Ubuntu based distros, you can install zenity with `sudo apt install zenity`.

-If KWin is your Window Manager (which is likely if you are running in KDE), use kdialog instead.
+If KWin is your Window Manager, (which is likely if you are running in KDE), use kdialog instead.

 On Ubuntu based distros, you can install kdialog with `sudo apt install kdialog`.